 When you are putting your garden to bed in the fall, add some chopped comfrey leaves to the top layer of soil around perennials, fruit plants, or trees.
 The leaves will break down over the winter and give the plants a jump start in the spring.
-Ground dried leaves in a food processor until you get a powder.
-Lightly sprinkle the powder around your garden for a spring time pick me up before the growing season begins.
+You can also grind dried leaves in a food processor until you get a powder.
+Lightly sprinkle the powder around your garden for a springtime pick me up before the growing season begins.

 Comfrey (Symphytum officinale) is a member of the borage (forget-me-not) family.
 The genus name Symphytum comes from the Greek symphis, meaning growing together of bones.
 The plant’s common name is derived from the Latin ‘con firma’ meaning knitting of bones.
 Another traditional name for Comfrey is, Knitbone.

-The natural healing properties of comfrey are due to it’s high levels of allantoin, which promotes cell growth.
+The natural healing properties of comfrey are due to its high levels of allantoin, which promotes cell growth.
 Allantoin is found in the placenta of pregnant mothers, helping her baby grow from just a few cells to a fully formed human being in just 9 months.
-It is also found in mother’s milk to aid in rapid infant growth.
-The leaves also contain rosmarinic acid to help relieve pain & inflammation.
+It is also found in mother’s milk to support rapid infant growth.
+Comfrey leaves also contain rosmarinic acid to help relieve pain & inflammation.
 The leaves harvested in early spring before the flowers open, contain the highest alkaloid content, making it the ideal time for a medicinal harvest.

-Comfrey has been scientifically shown to be toxic to the liver in high enough amounts when taken orally, so comfrey should only be used topically unless you are under the care of an experienced herbalist.
-You should not use on large open wounds or if you are pregnant, nursing, have liver disease, or on certain medications.
+Comfrey has been shown to be toxic to the liver in high enough amounts when taken orally, so comfrey should only be used topically unless you are under the care of an experienced herbalist.
+You should not use it on large open wounds or if you are pregnant, nursing, have liver disease, or on certain medications.

 A simple healing salve

 Infuse about 1/2 cup of crushed leaves in 1 1/2 cups olive oil.
-Strain the leaves and add 4-5 teaspoons beeswax pellets and about 20 drops of rosemary essential oil.
+Strain the leaves and add 4-5 teaspoons of beeswax pellets.
 Heat in a double boiler until beeswax is melted.
+Once melted, add 20 drops of rosemary essential oil.
 Pour into a container and allow to cool & harden.
 Use the salve on bug bites, scrapes, scratches, bruises, minor burns, back pain, joint pain, sprains, & sore muscles.